 The French public social security is called CPAM (Caisse Primaire d’Assurance Maladie).
 It provides reimbursement to medical care and medicines under specific conditions.

 The 2 main ways to access French health care are first when working in France with a French work contract or as self-employed under a French registered company.
 You will be contributing to the social security system through the social charges deducted from your payslip.

 NOTE: This article only applies to individuals under a working contract and their family.
 You will find more information in this article if you are an inactive adult in France.

-Prepare your documents to register to French healthcare
+Prepare your documents to register for French healthcare

 An important rule that applies to most of the administrative processes you may undertake: